bdintelligence20/bcc/deployment-guide.md

 - **Maven Not Found in Build Environment**: The build was failing with "bash: line 21: mvn: command not found" because Maven was not installed in the default Cloud Build environment.
 This was fixed by using a dedicated Maven Docker image (`maven:3.8-openjdk-8`) for the Java build steps.
 This image has Maven pre-installed and configured with the correct Java version (Java 8) required by the project.
 The build process has been split into three steps: 1) Update configuration files using the Cloud SDK image, 2) Build the Java project using the Maven image, and 3) Deploy the built application using the Cloud SDK image.

+- **Java Runtime Version Mismatch**: The Java backend services were built with Java 8, but the app.yaml files were configured to use Java 17 runtime in App Engine.
+This mismatch was causing deployment failures.
+The app.yaml files for both ruoyi-admin and ruoyi-web have been updated to use Java 8 runtime to match the version used during the build process.

 - **Port Configuration for Other Services**: All services have been configured to use the correct ports:
   - **beiqi-geoip**: Updated to use PORT environment variable (8080 in Cloud Run)
   - **beiqi-home-master**: Already configured to use port 8080 in nuxt.config.js